nandak9/Test-Automation-Framework-1-Selenium/Readme.md

-Selenium OSTAF
+Test Automation frame work using Selenium
 ===============
-Selenium Open Source Testing Automation Framework(OSTAF) is a framework which helps the tester in automating test execution of web applications without recording or writing the selenium scripts.
+Selenium Open Source Testing Automation Framework is a framework which helps the tester in automating test execution of web applications without recording or writing the selenium scripts.

 How to build